Best of the Burgh: Pumpkin Patches in the Pittsburgh Area

 While all fall festivals will have acres of farmland and likely hundreds of round, orange pumpkins, Soergel Orchards stands out for the amazing food you can fill up on after you hop off the hayride.

 Soergels boasts two large food areas, the Back 40 Barbeque with smoked food such as pulled pork and roasted corn and the larger Food Barn with gourmet burgers and macaroni and cheese, to name just a few items.
-There's also an ice cream shop, bakery, organic market and vendors selling Arsenal Cider and Arrowhead wine.
+There's also an ice cream shop, bakery, organic market and vendors selling drinks from Aurochs Brewing Company, Arsenal Cider - Wexford, Boyd & Blair Potato Vodka and Arrowhead Wine Cellars.

 For fall fun, visitors can take a hayride to a pumpkin patch on top of a hill, and then ride back down with their purchased pumpkins to see the bouncy house, pony rides and a straw tunnel.

-The orchards’ fall festival, which runs every Saturday and Sunday from 11 a.m. to 5 p.m. from Sept.
-24 through Oct.
-30, has no admission charge.
-A hayride runs $2, games and activities run $1-$3, and pumpkins for purchase are weighed by the pound.
+The orchards’ fall festival, which kicks off Sept.
+22 and runs every Saturday and Sunday from 11 a.m. to 5 p.m. through Oct.
+28, has no admission charge.
+A hayride and other activities cost just a few dollars, and pumpkins for purchase are weighed by the pound.

 Soergel Orchards is located at 2573 Brandt School Road, Wexford; 724/935-1743, soergels.com.